 Two: The description of undocumented immigrants above actually sounds a lot like the colonists (read immigrants) who came from England (and other countries) and established the United States.
-These colonists often braved extremely dangerous sea voyages and desperate conditions when they first arrived in the Americas–e.g. winter conditions with no reliable housing or food supply.
+These colonists often braved extremely dangerous sea voyages and desperate conditions when they first arrived in the Americas.

 Why did they do this?
-Because they loved their families and had a powerful vision of beginning a new life in America.
+Because they love their families.
+And they have a powerful vision of beginning a life in America.